estebanmramirez/soyentrepreneur/README.md

 ### Hi there 👋

-- 🔭 Welcome to my repository you can find several projects begining with technologies like HTML, CSS, SASS
+- 🔭 Welcome to my repository you can find several projects utilizing  technologies like HTML, CSS, SASS and Javascript
 - 🌱 My experience have been like salesman in the technology sector.
-From there born the need to learn software development
+From there born the need to learn software development.

 <!--
 **soyentrepreneur/soyentrepreneur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.